Shesui/SiteProtectionTips/README.md

 ## Scipts for ddos protetcion

 - BalooProxy <a href="https://github.com/41Baloo/balooProxy">click</a>
 > Baloo proxy like CF but better then it.
-Highly recomend to use it
+Highly recomend to use it.
+For better attack blocking and site live use minimum 4core 8gb 1gb/s server
 - YukiAntiDDoS <a href="http://github.com/yuk1c/antiddos">click</a>
 > Not good but developer working on update